zeromq/pyre/MAINTENANCE.md

 to install the project.
 It also allows other projects to easily define this project as a dependency.

-When triggered, the ["Deploy to PyPI" Github Action](.github/workflows/deploy.yml) bumps the version, builds a source distribution, and deploys it to PyPI.
+When triggered, the ["Deploy to PyPI" Github Action](.github/workflows/deploy.yml) builds a source distribution, and deploys it to PyPI.
 See [Github Action usage](#github-action-usage) below for information when the Github Action is triggered and how to control the version part that will be bumped.